EvanEdwards/bulb/README.md

 # Bulb Controller

-A command-line interface for controlling Wyze smart color bulbs, created as an experiment in AI-assisted development.
+A command-line interface for controlling Wyze smart color bulbs.

 ## About

-**Author:** Evan Edwards
-**AI Assistant:** Claude (Anthropic)
-**Purpose:** An experiment to see how well an AI can create a CLI interface based on an existing, documented API

-This project was developed as a collaborative experiment between human and AI to create a functional command-line tool for controlling Wyze smart bulbs.
+This project was developed as a experiment between human and AI to create a functional command-line tool for controlling Wyze smart bulbs.
 The AI (Claude) was tasked with creating a complete CLI interface using the existing [wyze-sdk](https://github.com/shauntarves/wyze-sdk) Python library as a foundation.
+Basically, it's an unstable reverse engineered API, and I wanted to see if it can adapt without requiring heavy human intervention.
+It wasn't coded using an agent, just the web interface.

+Still, it's useful for my purposes.
+Maybe yours, too.  **BUT NOTE THE SHEBANG.**

+I did throw in some oddball personal quirks that I typically use for my own tools.
+For instance: --installmanpage, which installs a `$HOME/.local/share/man` based man page.

+## AI Weirdness

+I think the rc files vary by whitespace usage.
+That's... really insanely dumb.
+But it works.

+Your password is stored.
+In your home directory with a 600 chmod, so I'm okay with that.
+Wyze is weird with security since they messed up with their early webcam products, and are now kind of paranoid.
+It seems they require you relogin now and then, and this allows that.
+Paranoia on their end is welcome, so I'm okay.

+There were a few quirks that I don't think somebody without Python experience could have fixed.
+This isn't quite vibe coding, and I was extremely explicit about the usage patterns I wanted, based on my needs and decades of using \*nix cli tools.

+## Technical Notes

-## Features
+### Features

 - 🎨 **Color Control**: Set bulb colors using hex values or named colors
 - 🔆 **Brightness Control**: Adjust brightness from 0-100%